 Since I posted the testimony of an atheist professor who witnessed a corpse rising from the dead, I’ve received some interesting feedback by both believers and critics alike.
-Our purpose here is to review these questions and challenges and respond to them accordingly.
+The purpose here is thus to review these questions and challenges and respond briefly.

 1. Bruce Grindal Was Just Hallucinating.